Patricio Galvez - Still from Children of the Enemy

 CHILDREN OF THE ENEMY

-Patricio Galvez's daughter Amanda Gonzales converted to Islam as an 18-year-old.
-With time, she was radicalized and in 2014 she moved to Syria with her husband Michael Skråmo to join the terrorist group ISIS.
-Skråmo became a high profile ISIS-warrior recruiting for the terrorist group through social media.
-The couple brought their four small children with them to Raqqa, and had three more children down there.
+The radicalization of Patricio Galvez's daughter Amanda Gonzales led her to move to Syria in 2014 to join the terrorist group ISIS.
+She moved together with her husband Michael Skråmo, who became a high profile ISIS-warrior recruiting for the terrorist group through social media.
+The couple brought their four small children with them to Raqqa and had three more children there.

 At home in Gothenburg, Sweden, the children's grandfather Patricio Galvez is becoming increasingly desperate.
 His repeated attempts to persuade his daughter to leave the war zone in Syria failed.
 Now both she and Michael Skråmo are dead and the children are in a refugee camp under terrible circumstances.
 He decides to go down to Erbil in northern Iraq to continue his fight for bringing the children home.